Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 In the book of Revelation, John, the author of the book, has extensive visions of being in heaven, interacting with Jesus, angels, and other heavenly beings.
 In chapters two and three, Jesus addresses seven churches: He commends, rebukes, exhorts them to change, and provides both consequences and promises for those who don't and do change.
 What Jesus says to those seven churches can tell us a lot about how we should see (and evaluate) churches.
 Even across the entire New Testament, we can see both positive and negative examples of what solid churches look like, and those help us decide what church to take part in and belong to, no matter where we find ourselves.

 With this blog, I'll cover a few items, all focusing on how to discern what church to join.
-Namely, Revelation, NT churches and their "one-anothers", and I'll close off with some more resources.
+Namely, Revelation, New Testament churches and their "one-anothers", and I'll close off with some application and resources.

 # Revelation's Seven Churches